Visas

 Paper employment reporting cutoffENACTEDJun 2026All employment-visa holders

-F-3 in-country application banENACTED (Apr 2025)Apr 2025Families of work-visa holders
+F-3 dependent rules tightened (reportedly in-country applications restricted)ENACTED (Apr 2025)Apr 2025Families of work-visa holders

 Jeju workcation extension 30 to 90 daysADOPTEDMay 4, 2026Visa-free remote workers in Jeju